-To learn more about this and other topics, please consider attending ABA Young Lawyers Division Spring Conference.
-The program, “Women of Criminal Justice: Why Do They Leave?” occurring on Tuesday, April 13, 2021, at 4:30 p.m.
-EST, will feature a diverse panel of leaders from the Criminal Justice Section’s Women’s Task Force.
-The panel will report briefly on the task force’s findings on why women leave the practice of criminal law.
-We will also openly discuss our career paths’ successes and failures—prosecutor, defender, judge, and professor.
+In the on-demand CLE program, “Women of Criminal Justice: Why Do They Leave?” a diverse panel of leaders from the Criminal Justice Section’s Women’s Task Force reports on the task force’s findings on why women leave the practice of criminal law.
+They also openly discuss their career paths’ successes and failures—prosecutor, defender, judge, and professor.

 When the ABA’s Criminal Justice Section (CJS) created the Women in Criminal Justice Task Force (TF) in 2019, we knew that women lawyers in the criminal sector were underrepresented in the workforce, but we did not know why.
 Thus, the TF set out to investigate the challenges facing women criminal lawyers in hiring, retention, and promotion.
 By assembling a group of women with diverse lived and professional experiences, cochairs Professor Carla Laroche and Tina Luongo sought to elevate women’s voices previously not heard by CJS and develop and promote strategies to achieve full inclusion of those voices in CJS, the ABA, and the profession.

 Between late 2019 and mid-2020, the TF held listening sessions across the country and heard from nearly 200 diverse women at all stages of their careers (including current law students and recent graduates) about their criminal law experiences.
 Many common threads emerged from the sessions, providing insight into the question we’ve been asking for years: Why are women, particularly women of color, left out of—choosing to leave—criminal law?